Customer Marketing Introduction

 If you’ve already mapped out the customer lifecycle, you’ll know that the customer is touched by many departments within your organization.
 Any department who interacts with or affects the customer should be consulted.
 That includes your billing and legal departments!
 At LeadMD, we use the RACI model – who is responsible, accountable, consulted and informed in the plan?

-How Often Should I Update A Customer Marketing Plan?
+How Often Should You Update A Customer Marketing Plan?

 There’s not one answer for this.
 Generally speaking, your plan should be updated when your strategy or objectives and KPIs change.
 Your plan should be agile enough to react to new needs or significant changes externally or internally.
 If 4School started losing customers to a hot new platform, for example, your timeline for creating an onboarding experience may get pushed out so that you can help combat this new competitor.
 That doesn’t mean the onboarding experience doesn’t get done – it just means that your plan needs to be agile.